-Advocates for Children of New York: School Info and Education Assistance for NYC Families
+Advocates for Children of New York: School Assistance for Families

 When our neighborhood school wouldn’t accept our child with special needs into the second grade because there was supposedly “no space,” we called Advocates for Children of New York.
 After suffering through weeks of stress and strife on our own, the organization got us in touch with the right people and our son was enrolled into our school of choice within two days.